Theatre of the Oppressed: A Pedagogical Approach to Enhance Language Learning

 Description

 Theatre of the Oppressed (T.O.) is a widely recognized form of liberatory theatre that centers the lived experiences of the communities it involves and validates their perspectives, emphasizing transformation and social justice.
-In this workshop, educators will gain insight into how they can integrate T.O. principles and practices into their teaching and learning.
-The workshop will highlight the importance of placing dialogue and collaboration at the center of learning, empowering learners to become active agents of change in their communities.
-Through engaging embodied exercises, storytelling, and role-playing, educators will experience the power of theatre to promote critical thinking, communication skills, and self-expression.
+In this workshop, participants will gain insight into how they can integrate T.O. principles and practices, including facilitating exploration and questioning of current realities, promoting critical thinking, cultivating effective communication through thoughts, feelings, and ideas, and challenging the dominant culture and established ways of teaching and learning, into their teaching philosophy, practices, and curriculum to enhance language learning.

-Using personal stories and lived experiences, educators will learn to support students to integrate their personalities and style into the classroom.
-Educators will explore the connections between language and power and gain a deeper understanding of how T.O. can be used as an interdisciplinary approach to course content that equips their learners with the vocabulary and critical thinking skills necessary to navigate oppressive systems and structures in society.
-Educators will gain practical strategies for integrating T.O into their teaching practices and curriculum in ways that enhance language learning and promote social justice.
+Participants will also explore the connections between language and power, and gain a deeper understanding of how Theatre of the Oppressed can be used as an interdisciplinary approach to course content to equip their learners with the vocabulary and critical thinking skills necessary to navigate oppressive systems and structures in society.

 Location